mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/inheritance.md

 - subclass: that is inheriting behavior
 - superclass: the class it inhertis from
 - used to model hierarchical domains
-- model an 'is a'  `` relationship between objects e.g. A cat `is a` pet.
+- model an 'is a' relationship between objects e.g. A cat `is a` pet.
 - superclasses are defined as basic classes with large reusability
 - subclasses are defined for more fine tuned detailed behaviours
 - both class methods and instance methods are inherited in class heritance.
 ----------------------------------------------------------------------

 Class Inheritance is when a class inherits behavior or methods from another class.
 The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.
 Class inheritance is used when there is a "is a" relationship between classes while interface inheritance is used when there is a "has a relationship".

+Superclasses are defined as general classes that have multiple use cases.
+So the attributes and behaviours defined in superclasses are generic and could be applicable in multiple scenarios.

+On the other hand, subclasses are defined for a more specific use case where the attributes and behaviours are detailed and fine tuned to that specific scenario.
+Subclasses can either extend the behaviours defined in their superclasses or completely override that behaviour with their own implementation.

 Super classes can be defined as basic classes with large reusability and smaller subclasses are defined for more fine-grained, detailed behaviors.